Korean People's Army Ground Force: History

 The Korean People's Army Ground Force was formed on August 20, 1947.
 It outnumbered and outgunned the South Korean army on the outbreak of the Korean War in June 1950 before being pushed back by a combined United Nations-Republic of Korea counteroffensive.
 North Korean ground forces formations which fought in the Korean War included the I Corps, the II and III Corps.
 The IV Corps and V Corps, VI and VII Corps were formed after the outbreak of war.
 Divisions included the 105th Armored Division, the 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th, 12th, 19th, and 43rd Infantry Divisions.
 During the Korean War, it also contained a number of independent units such as the 766th Infantry Regiment.

-In 1960, the KPAGF may have totaled fewer than 400,000 personnel and probably did not rise much above that figure before 1972.
+In 1960, the KPAGF may have totalled fewer than 400,000 personnel and probably did not rise much above that figure before 1972.
 The force then massively expanded over the next two decades.
 In 1992, there were 950,000 personnel.
 Before this expansion of the North Korean ground forces, the South Korean army outnumbered the KPAGF.
 From the 1970s on, South Korea started exceeding North Korea in terms of economics.
 Thus, South Korea could modernize its forces, which in turn alerted North Korea and resulted in the expansion of the North Korean armed forces.
 The weaker of the two Koreas has maintained the larger armed force.
 The size, organization, disposition, and combat capabilities of the Ground Force give Pyongyang military, albeit technologically inferior, possible options both for limited offensive operations to assault the lower half of the peninsula or for limited defensive operations against any perceived threat from South Korea.

 Scalapino and Lee's Communism in Korea: The Society gave an organisation chart in 1972 that showed the 1st, 2nd, 3rd, 5th, and 7th Army Groups (p.
 940).
 The 1st, 2nd (five divs), and 5th had four divisions plus a brigade or regiment; the 3rd had four divisions, and the 7th three divisions and three brigades.
 Scalapino and Lee drew upon the South Korean-published The North Korean Yearbook.
 A declassified 1971 CIA document referring to a 1970 DIA assessment appear to indicate that the 1st Army Group included the 13th and 47th Infantry Divisions.